 ×

-—Photo by Iowa Central athletics iowa central players hold up the regional championship trophy after beating top-seed Southeastern twice on Sunday in Carroll.
+Photo by Iowa Central Athletics: Iowa Central baseball players hold up the regional championship trophy after beating top-seeded Southeastern twice on Sunday in Carroll.

-CARROLL — It wasn’t the easiest path to the district championship, but it was a dramatic one.
+CARROLL — It wasn’t the easiest path to the district championship round, but it was a dramatic one.

-The 16th-ranked Iowa Central baseball team claimed their second consecutive Region 11 championship with two wins over seventh-ranked and top-seed Southeastern (45-15 overall).
+The 16th-ranked (NJCAA Div.
+II) Iowa Central baseball team claimed their second consecutive Region 11 championship with two wins over seventh-rated and top-seeded Southeastern (45-15 overall).

-“We are so juiced and excited to accomplish this,” said Iowa Central head coach Eric Stein.
+“We are so juiced and excited to accomplish this,” said ICCC head coach Eric Stein.
 “The regular season doesn’t tell the whole story between us and Southeastern.

-The Tritons (48-10) clinched a spot in next weekend’s district tournament with an 8-7 win over the Black Hawks.
+The Tritons (48-10) clinched a spot in next weekend’s district tournament with an 8-7 win over the Black Hawks on Sunday.

 The weekend started out with a 5-4 loss to Southeastern.
-The Tritons bounced back with an 11-2 win over DMACC to set up a two-win situation for the Tritons.
+The Tritons bounced back with an 11-2 win over DMACC to set up a two-win-or-bust situation for the Tritons.

-The Tritons, who were 0-5 against the Black Hawks, heading into Sunday’s games, picked up their first win in impressive fashion, clubbing Southeastern, 17-4.
+The Tritons, who were 0-5 against the Black Hawks heading into Sunday’s games, picked up their first win in impressive fashion, clubbing Southeastern by a final of 17-4.

-The final contest wasn’t as dramatic as the whole weekend, winning two games against the top-seed.
+The last contest was as dramatic as the whole weekend for Iowa Central, which won two clutch games against the top seed.

 “We are walking off super excited,” Stein said.
-“It wasn’t the most direct path, but against good competition anything can happen.”
+“It wasn’t the most direct path, but against good competition, if you stay resilient, anything can happen.”

-In the deciding game the Tritons built a 4-0 lead and held on as they pounded out 10 hits in the contest.
+In the deciding game on Sunday, the Tritons built a 4-0 lead and held on.
+They pounded out 10 hits in the contest.

-The Tritons had 10 hits in the contest, led by home runs from George McIntyre and Bryson Carpenter, both of who had two RBI as well.
+Iowa Central had 10 hits in the contest, led by home runs from George McIntyre and Bryson Carpenter, who both drove in a pair.

 Tate Perrin, Ben Jones and Sam Sejnoha also drove in runs.